apache/doris/docs/en/docs/advanced/variables.md

     <version since="1.2.0"></version>

-    Use a fixed replica to query.
-If use_fix_replica is 1, the smallest one is used, if use_fix_replica is 2, the second smallest one is used, and so on.
-The default value is -1, which means it is not enabled.
+    Use a fixed replica to search. replica starts with 0 and if use_fix_replica is 0, the smallest is used, if use_fix_replica is 1, the second smallest is used, and so on.
+The default value is -1, indicating that the function is disabled.

 * `dry_run_query`